zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 ### Smithy

+This is the main feedstock creation and maintenance tool.

 - 📜 Source at [`conda-forge/conda-smithy`](https://github.com/conda-forge/conda-smithy)
 - 📦 Packaged at [`conda-forge/conda-smithy-feedstock`](https://github.com/conda-forge/conda-smithy-feedstock)
 - 📖 [Documentation](https://github.com/conda-forge/conda-smithy/blob/main/README.md)

-This is the main feedstock creation and maintenance tool.

 Most of its usage is automated by our infrastructure:

-- Feedstock creation and services registration at `staged-recipes`
+- Feedstock creation and services registration at [`staged-recipes`](#staged-recipes)
-- Regeneration (rerendering), linting and hinting in PRs done by `conda-forge-linter` on `webservices`
+- Regeneration (rerendering), linting and hinting in PRs done by `conda-forge-linter` on [`webservices`](#web-services)

 However, you can also use it locally or on your forge-like deployments.
 For local debugging, you will find these commands useful:

 - `conda-smithy rerender`
 - `conda-smithy recipe-lint`

 Smithy contains maintenance code for conda-forge, which is used by the `conda-smithy` command line tool and the [Admin web services](#admin-web-services).
-Smithy lives in the repository [conda-forge/conda-smithy](https://github.com/conda-forge/conda-smithy).

 `conda-forge/conda-smithy` is the right repository to report bugs for